Coalfire-CF/terraform-aws-config/README.md

 2. Create a new branch.
 The branch name should provide a high level overview of what you're working on.

 3. Change directories to the `config` directory.
-AWS Config needs deployed in each account, thus you must create a `config` direcgtory in each account's directory.
+AWS Config needs deployed in each account, thus you must create a `config` directory in each account.

 4. Create a properly defined main.tf file via the template found under 'Usage' while adjusting example.auto.tfvars as needed.
 Note that many provided variables are outputs from other modules.

-IMPORTANT: If a client has a multi-account environment and uses AWS Organizations, ensure that the proper usage block is utilized.
+IMPORTANT: If a client has a multi-account environment and uses AWS Organizations, ensure that the proper usage block is utilized:
   - The Management Account usage block will contain the delegated admin and aggregator setup.
   - The Member Account usage block will NOT include the delegated admin setup, conformance packs, or aggregator setup.

 Example parent directory: